ABOUT THIS COURSE

 - Ensuring that candidates produce coherent responses which include enough detail

-- Reviewing, marking and feeding back on specimen scripts from Grades 8/9 pupils
+- Reviewing, marking and feeding back on specimen scripts from Grades 8/9 pupils – identifying the key elements of successful higher tariff answers

 - Revision tips to ensure top level students succeed in the exams